Table of Contents

 Advanced Arthritis at the Time of Initial Surgery

-Patients with arthritis in more than one compartment may be unsuitable for knee replacements.
+Patients with arthritis in multiple compartments may be unsuitable for knee replacements.
 This may lead to rapid deterioration of the partial knee replacement.
 Some patients will notice that they never seemed to have much improvement from their partial knee replacements.
-Similarly, patients with inflammatory arthritis such as rheumatoid arthritis have disease in all of the compartments of their knee.
+Similarly, patients with inflammatory arthritis, such as rheumatoid arthritis, have disease in all of the compartments of their knees.

 Ligament Instability

-The ligaments around the knee are very important to the stability of the knee.
-An injury to one of the ligaments, especially the Anterior Cruciate Ligament (ACL) is generally considered a reason not to have a partial knee replacement.
-An unstable knee in the setting of a partial knee replacement may lead to persistent feelings of instability or pain.
+The ligaments around the knee are crucial to the stability of the knee.
+An injury to one of the ligaments, especially the Anterior Cruciate Ligament (ACL), is generally considered a reason not to have a partial knee replacement.
+An unstable knee in a partial knee replacement setting may lead to persistent feelings of instability or pain.

 Deformity